TJ Friedl Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 20th in MLB.
+- The Pirates pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 12th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Pirates have the 10th-ranked team ERA across all league pitching staffs (3.81).

-- Pirates pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, one per game).
+- The Pirates allow the ninth-fewest home runs in baseball (20 total, 0.9 per game).

-- Keller makes the start for the Pirates, his fifth of the season.
-He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.
+- Velasquez makes the start for the Pirates, his fifth of the season.
+He is 2-2 with a 5.12 ERA and 17 strikeouts through 19 1/3 innings pitched.

-- The right-hander last appeared on Sunday against the St. Louis Cardinals, when he went six innings, allowing three earned runs while giving up seven hits.
+- The right-hander's last appearance was on Wednesday against the Colorado Rockies, when he tossed six innings, surrendering three earned runs while allowing five hits.

+- In four games this season, the 30-year-old has a 5.12 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .247 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.